dfamonteiro/blog/blog/content/posts/factorio-quality-1.md

 In total we have a 90% productivity bonus, which means we get a borderline 2 for 1 deal for blue circuit crafting.
 We can now update our production ratio value:

 $$ r = \frac{o}{i} (1 + p) = \frac{1}{22} (1 + \frac{9}{10}) = \frac{19}{220} = 0.0863636$$

+### Production matrix

+TODO: investigate if a custom Identity matrix could be useful for crafting production matrices.
+If we want to keep quality q, we want to load that level with quality modules

 ## Next steps: [**Pure Recycling Loop**](/posts/factorio-pure-recycling-loop/)